NationalSecurityAgency/skills-client/skills-client-js/README.md

 ## Library Features

-SkillTree client library offer a comprehensive set of features:
+SkillTree client library offers a comprehensive set of features:

 - **Seamless navigation and visualization:** Our Skill Display component provides a fully navigable Ranking and Visualization view, making it easy for users to explore and understand their skills.
 - **Effortless skill event reporting:** The SkillsReporter JS utility simplifies the process of reporting skill events, ensuring accurate and timely tracking of user progress.